 Our highest score in this cup came in a 7-2 win in December 1975 over Doncaster Rovers.
 Tottenham’s biggest win is by six, twice (Bolton and Oldham).
 We have also hit six on two other occasions.

 The clubs top scorers in the competition are Martin Chivers with 23 goals (33 games), Jermain Defoe 14 (21 games) with Clive Allen and Teddy Sheringham both on 13.
-The current player with the best tally is Harry Kane with four.
+The current players with the best tally are Harry Kane and Christian Eriksen with four.

 Tottenham also hold the record for the highest goal scorer in a single season, in 1986/7 Clive Allen scored 12 times.